NumEconCopenhagen/projects-2023-jts/modelproject/README.md

 This project, named "The Solow Model with Human Capital" explores how to model the steady state in the Solow Model with Human Capital using algebraical, numerical, and graphical methods.
-Furthermore, the project seeks to examine the effect of increased human capital on steady-state solutions.
+Furthermore, the project seeks to examine the effect of increased human capital on steady-state solutions and simulated growth paths.

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).